 Note the above address is for the ship’s agent, not the pier where the ship will be located.

 *If you choose to work with the ship’s agents, ebenway@whoi.edu & sfuller@whoi.edu must be copied on all correspondence.*

+Shipping will be done by Leo Barry

 Financial responsibility: Please supply a WHOI Project Number for any anticipated mobilization/demobilization costs.